 Social Media Integration

-If you already have a hashtag for your senior class, encourage seniors to use it on their social media channels to automatically aggregate content for your Class of 2020 website page.
-If you don’t already have one, create something new so your community can share their experiences with one another via social media.
+If you already have a hashtag for your senior class, encourage seniors to use it on their social media channels to automatically aggregate content for your webpage.
+If you don’t already have a hashtag, create something new so your community can share their experiences with one another via social media.

 ABOUT THE AUTHOR